guireibar/teamcity-documentation/topics/start-teamcity-agent.md

 The `<agent home>\launcher\conf\wrapper.conf` file can also be used to alter the agent JVM parameters.

-The user account used to run the build agent service must have enough rights to start/stop the agent service, as described [above](#Windows).
+The user account used to run the build agent service must have enough rights to start/stop the agent service, as described above.

-### Automatic Agent Start under Linux
+### Automatic Agent Start Under Linux

 To run an agent automatically on the machine boot under Linux, configure a daemon process with the `agent.sh start` command to start it and the `agent.sh stop` command to stop it.